Hungarian Agricultural Labourers and Workers Party

 The Hungarian Agricultural Labourers and Workers Party (Magyarországi Földmíves és Munkáspárt, MFMP) was a political party in Hungary during the inter-war period.

 History

 The party first contested national elections in 1926, failing to win a seat in the parliamentary elections that year.
 It also failed to win a seat in the 1931 elections, but succeeded in winning a single seat in the 1935 elections.
-It did not contest any further elections.
+It did not contest any further national elections.